 Chutney is a great accompaniment to most South Indian breakfast delicacies.
 Onion chutney or Ulli karam is one such chutney which comes to rescue when you run out of stock of tomato or coconut.
 Onion is such a versatile vegetable and is a basic ingredient available at every home.
 I love onions and use them abundantly in all my cooking, so I always have a stock of this chutney in my refrigerator.
-This version of onion chutney or Ulli (onion) karam (spicy) is a spicy Andhra style recipe, which I got form my friend’s MIL.
-Thank you aunty for the recipe.
+This version of onion chutney or Ulli (onion) karam (spicy) is a spicy Andhra style recipe.
 It’s so simple and quick to prepare this chutney with minimal ingredients and yet flavourful.

 This chutney is unique in its own way without the tangy tinge that regular chutneys have, it is a no tamarind and no garlic chutney.
 You can also use this chutney to make karam dosa by spreading over the dosa and cooking along with ghee.
 If you further stuff this dosa with mashed potato curry, it becomes another breakfast delicacy called Masala Dosa.